berrachdi/video-streaming-app/README.md

 we are not going to build the complete Clone of Youtube, but only a minimal set of functionality, which is common for Video Streaming applications like Youtube.

 # Functional Requirements
-We will be implementing the following features in this tutorial series, where we will cover each feature in a different part:
+We will be implementing the following features in this project:

--User can Upload new Videos
+-User can Upload new Videos<br/>
--User can Upload Thumbnails for the Videos
+-User can Upload Thumbnails for the Videos<br/>
--User can View Videos
+-User can View Videos<br/>
--User can Like/Dislike a Video
+-User can Like/Dislike a Video<br/>
--User can Subscribe to another User, to receive updates about future videos -User can Login/Logout using Single Sign On
+-User can Subscribe to another User, to receive updates about future videos<br/>
+-User can Login/Logout using Single Sign On<br/>
--User can comment on Videos
+-User can comment on Videos<br/>
--User can view the History of Videos he/she watched -User can view the List of Videos he/she Liked
+-User can view the History of Videos he/she watched<br/>
+-User can view the List of Videos he/she Liked<br/>

 # Technologies Used
 So to develop this project, we are going to use the following technologies: